-Interested graduate students should apply to the EECS Graduate Program and indicate an interest in working with me in your application.
+Interested graduate students should apply to the EECS Graduate Program and indicate an interest in working with me in their application.
 Students may also contact me directly, but please note that I may not be able to reply due to the volume of emails I recieve.

 Those interested in joining my group as a visiting student or postdoc should email me directly at the email address below.